Loading…

 Better than its romantic-comedy label suggests.
 The appearance anxiety at its core is specific and honest.
 The completed run is worth the full read.

 True Beauty review starts with the premise, because the premise is sharper than the label suggests.
-Im Jugyeong, bullied for her appearance, learns makeup and transforms how she looks — then starts over at a new school where no one knows which version of her is "real."
+Im Jugyeong, bullied for her appearance, learns makeup and transforms how she looks, then starts over at a new school where no one knows which version of her is "real."
 It sounds like a rom-com setup.
 It functions like something more specific: an examination of what appearance anxiety actually does to how you move through the world.

 Rating: 7.5/10

 Im Jugyeong's transformation isn't just about looking different.
 The series is specific about what changes and what doesn't: her appearance changes, and with it the immediate social responses she receives.
-But her anxiety about being seen — the fear that the performance will slip, that someone will see the original face and that will end whatever she's built — doesn't disappear with the transformation.
+But her anxiety about being seen (the fear that the performance will slip, that someone will see the original face and that will end whatever she's built) doesn't disappear with the transformation.
 It compounds.

 The manhwa gives her internal voice space that the K-drama adaptation couldn't.
-Jugyeong's running commentary on her own performance, her calculations about who knows what and what that means, her relationship to the mirror that starts as relief and becomes complicated — this is the series' most consistent strength.
+Jugyeong's running commentary on her own performance, her calculations about who knows what and what that means, her relationship to the mirror that starts as relief and becomes complicated: this is the series' most consistent strength.
 Appearance anxiety doesn't work the way its treatment in popular media usually suggests.
 True Beauty is one of the more accurate depictions of how it actually functions.

-GODEEPER: For other romance manhwa with similarly distinct premises — Best Romance Manhwa 2026 →
+For other romance manhwa with similarly distinct premises:

 Lee Suho and Han Seojun are the two male leads.
-The series doesn't configure them as "serious guy" versus "fun guy" or "perfect prince" versus "rough bad boy" — the archetypes are present but Yaongyi uses them as starting points rather than the whole characterization.
+The series doesn't configure them as "serious guy" versus "fun guy" or "perfect prince" versus "rough bad boy"; the archetypes are present but Yaongyi uses them as starting points rather than the whole characterization.

 Suho knows both versions of Jugyeong early.
 The dynamic between them is built on a secret shared rather than a performance maintained.
 His relationship to her is more stable, which makes it less exciting in certain ways that the series acknowledges.

 Seojun's relationship to Jugyeong develops from a different starting point and involves a different set of complications.
-His arc across the series is one of the more structurally interesting in romance manhwa — the series gives him enough space and development that his resolution, wherever your feelings about the ending land, doesn't feel arbitrary.
+His arc across the series is one of the more structurally interesting in romance manhwa; the series gives him enough space and development that his resolution, wherever your feelings about the ending land, doesn't feel arbitrary.

 The fandom is divided about the ending, as it is for most long-running romance manhwa with a love triangle.
 This review doesn't spoil the resolution.
 What's worth noting is that the series earns both paths and doesn't reduce one character to simply being wrong for her.

 The visual approach in True Beauty is doing more work than it first appears.
-Jugyeong's made-up face and her bare face aren't just the same character in different clothes — Yaongyi draws them with distinct body language, posture, and expression.
+Jugyeong's made-up face and her bare face aren't just the same character in different clothes; Yaongyi draws them with distinct body language, posture, and expression.
 The made-up version carries herself with practiced confidence; the bare face version reads as smaller, more closed off.
 It's a visual argument about what performance does to how you hold yourself, not just how others see you.

-The chapter layouts during Jugyeong's anxiety spirals use compression — smaller panels, crowded space, repetitive faces staring — in ways that make the internal experience readable rather than described.
+The chapter layouts during Jugyeong's anxiety spirals use compression (smaller panels, crowded space, repetitive faces staring) in ways that make the internal experience readable rather than described.
 These aren't decorative choices.
 They're telling the same story as the dialogue but in a different register.

 Yaongyi's character design for the male leads is also specific.
 Suho and Seojun don't look interchangeable; their visual differences map to their emotional differences.
 Suho reads as contained; Seojun reads as kinetic.
-Readers who prefer one over the other often trace that preference back to which visual language resonates more — the still and careful versus the expressive and unpredictable.
+Readers who prefer one over the other often trace that preference back to which visual language resonates more: the still and careful versus the expressive and unpredictable.
 The series rewards this kind of attention.

 True Beauty is one of the strongest completed manhwa in the romance genre; for other series with full endings across all genres, see Best Completed Manhwa →.
+For reading order, chapter count, and where to start, see the True Beauty reading guide.

 The tvN adaptation (2020-21, with Moon Ga-young and Cha Eun-woo) is a competent adaptation that changes significant plot elements and diverges from the manhwa's second half substantially.
 Some changes improve on the source for the drama format; others introduce elements specific to the production.